spineo/RGButterflyDocs/Detail.md

 The __MixAssoc__ detail view (screenshot 3) contains only data applicable to the Mix as the reference data associated with each mix component has already been captured.
 The _Name_ field (usually auto-generated) contains the names of references that go into the mix plus the _mix ratio_ appended to the end.
 Not shown in this example are the _Keywords_ and _Comments_ fields which remain hidden when empty and in non-edit mode.

 The __Generic__ detail view (screenshot 4) contains similar content as the _MixAssoc_ view with the _Canvas Coverage_ field missing as no paints are involved in creating these types of swatches.
+By convention, the name has the suffix '(Generic)'.

+The __GenericPaint__ detail view (not shown) contains similar content as the Generic one with the _Canvas Coverage_ field present as acrylic paints are the (second-hand) source for these swatches.
+These types are identified by the 'GenericPaint' swatch type and the name suffix '(GP)'.

 ![Swatch Detail Types](images/SwatchDetailTypes.jpg)